 3. Mention their most recent reviews or their Google reviews in general.
 Don’t act pushy, or focus too heavily on the negative by being critical of their reviews.
 You want to ask leading questions.
 You’re trying to find out if they currently are aware of their reviews.
 Are they doing anything to get reviews?
 If their Google rating is above 3.5, point out that you noticed that they have some great reviews!
 Even casually mention one of the 3 reviews that you researched and indicate how that great review is an excellent reflection of their business.

 4. Identify the opportunity.
 Many sales scripts will tell you to focus on the problem.
 You’ll have more success when you position reputation management as an opportunity.
 When your prospects have a positive Google rating, but only lack volume or recency, you can explain how by adding more reviews, their business will appear more often in Google search results and that customers will more likely choose their business over competitors if they have more and better reviews.

 5. Plant the seed of reputation management.
-Now, if the vibe feels right, you can focus primarily on review generation.
+Now, if the vibe feels right, you can focus primarily on review generation and other review sites.
 You can save review monitoring and review marketing for your discovery call.
 You’ll want to mention how you can help them get more positive reviews using your reputation management services.
 This is where you can start to feel out if they’re interested and transition to scheduling the discovery call.
 You can also deliver your elevator pitch at this point.

 6. Set up the next meeting.
 If they seem open to it, make sure to schedule a day and time for your next call.
 Suggest a time tomorrow or this week to drive urgency, and follow up with a calendar invite and conferencing link.